eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 ## Simulating Quantum Processes
-One side of the discussion is determining which quantum processes can be efficiently simulated by a classical computer.
+One side of the discussion looks at determining which quantum processes can be efficiently simulated by a classical computer.
 We recently had Hakop Pashayan vist QuICS, who revealed to us some of the intricacies involved in this line of research.
-In their paper Hakop et al. explain the concept of ε-simulation[^hakop1].
+In their paper, Hakop et al. explain the concept of ε-simulation[^hakop1].
-For any quantum circuit $\mathcal C$ there exists some probability distribution $\mathcal P_\mathcal C$ over the outcomes $X=(X_1, X_2, …, X_k)$, which is just a classical random variable.
+For any quantum circuit $\mathcal C$ with fixed inputs there exists some probability distribution
+$\mathcal P_\mathcal C$ over the outcomes $X=(X_1, X_2, …, X_k)$,
+which is just a classical random variable.
 Any noiseless circuit $\mathcal C$ can be described as starting with the product state $ρ_1 ⊗ … ⊗ ρ_n$ on $n$ qubits, followed by some unitary operation $U$, and finally measuring qubits $1$ through $k$.

 For example, one could ask the question what is the probability of measuring $(X_0, X_1) = (1,0)$ ignoring $X_2,…X_k$?
 Or in other words, what is $\mathcal P(X_0 = 1, X_1 = 0)$?
 An algorithm that can produce the answer to this (and similar) questions is called a _strong simulator_.
-This is quite a powerful notion, since it is more powerful than a theoretical quantum computer which can only produce a sample from the output distribution.
+This is quite a powerful notion since it is more powerful than a theoretical quantum computer which can only produce a sample from the output distribution.
-A slightly weaker notion is that of _weak simulation_: instead of the exact probability output a sample in accordance with the output distribution $\mathcal P_\mathcal C$.
+A slightly weaker notion is that of _weak simulation_:
+Instead of the exact probability, output a sample in accordance with the output distribution $\mathcal P_\mathcal C$.
 Even constructing a _weak simulator_ is probably too lofty of a goal, because no real quantum computer will be completely noiseless